washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 ## Why not maintain story variant data in the story?

-Tightly coupling the story and variany content makes collaborative editing more complicaed for users.
-The intent of this feature is to be used in paralelly by multiple editors.
+Tightly coupling the story and variant content makes collaborative editing more complicated for users.
+The intent of this feature is to be used in parallel by multiple editors.
 There are also concerns about ANS document size limits if all content from all `variant`s are included in the story object.

 ## What are limits of new features?